-In December 2010, Bowe Bergdahl appeared in footage released by Manba al-Jihad, a video production group associated with the Islamic militia battling U.S. and allied forces in Afghanistan.
+But he appears in footage released Tuesday by Manba al-Jihad, a video production group associated with the Islamic militia battling U.S. and allied forces in Afghanistan.